-- Trust model: Currently, Tor relays are semi-trusted.
-While they are monitored and vetted during admission and operation, their behaviors are not fully verified.
-In fact, many attacks are discovered and reported after the fact [20, 43, 60, 68].
-With SGX-Tor, behaviors are verified through attestation, and private information is securely contained without being exposed to untrusted parties.
-This simplifies the vetting and monitoring process, allowing Tor to grow its capacity more easily.
-This will provide a stronger foundation for Tor's privacy (anonymity). - Operation and deployment: SGX-Tor has significant implications in Tor operation.
-First, because we can both prevent and detect code modification and forging false information, many attacks can be prevented.
+• Operation and deployment: SGX-Tor has significant implications in Tor operation.
+First, because we can both prevent and detect code/data modification, many attacks can be prevented.
 Second, because SGX-Tor controls the information exposed to the external world, it helps operational privacy.
-For example, we can ensure that the consensus document, which lists Tor relays and their states [35], does not leave the secure container (i.e., enclave).
-This effectively turn all relays into bridge relays, a set of relays that not publicly listed [18].
-Finally, SGX-Tor can be easily deployed because it uses commodity CPUs and can even be incrementally deployed.
+For example, we can ensure that the consensus document, which lists Tor relays and their states [42], does not leave the secure container (i.e., enclave).
+This effectively turns all relays into bridge relays, a set of relays that not publicly listed [22].
+Finally, SGX-Tor can be easily deployed because it uses commodity CPUs and can be deployed incrementally.